AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

         _Are you sick?
 If yes, stay home, and consider contacting your healthcare provider._

         _Have you developed symptoms listed below within the past 72 hours?
-If yes, stay home, contact your healthcare provider if necessary and let us know you're not able to come_
+If yes, stay home, contact your healthcare provider if necessary and let us know you're not able to come._
         * _Fever (100 F / 37.8 C or above)_
         * _Chills (including chills with shaking)_
         * _Fatigue_